-EXAMPLE: A college student uses a portion of his educational grants and loans to pay his rent through the end of the semester.
+EXAMPLE: A college student uses a portion of his educational grants and loans in August to pay his rent through the end of the semester.
 His rent is used as a shelter deduction as it would be due during the certification period.

-EXAMPLE: A college student's parents pay his rent through the end of the semester.
-His rent is not used as a deduction as it was not paid from resources of the AG.
+EXAMPLE: A college student's parents pay his rent during the school term.
+His rent is not used as a deduction because he is not obligated to pay it.
+His parents do not pay his rent during the summer.
+He may receive a deduction during this time because he is obligated to pay the rent.

-If the home is not occupied by the Food Stamp AG because of employment or training away from home, illness, or disaster/casualty loss, a deduction is allowed, if the AG remains responsible for the shelter and/or utility costs, and the home is not leased or rented during this time.
-The AG must intend to return to the home, and the current occupants of the hours, if any, must not be claiming the shelter costs for Food Stamp purposes.
+If the home is not occupied by the SNAP AG because of employment or training away from home, illness, or disaster/casualty loss of an AG or non-AG member, a deduction is allowed, if the AG remains responsible for the shelter and/or utility costs, and the home is not leased or rented during this time.
+The AG must intend to return to the home, and the current occupants of the house, if any, must not be claiming the shelter costs for SNAP purposes.

-Some AG's may choose to have the Standard Utility Allowance (SUA) used instead of the actual utility costs.
-Homeless AG's who use the Homeless Shelter Standard Deduction are not eligible for the SUA.
-AG's with both occupied and unoccupied homes may only claim the SUA for one home.
-Actual expenses must be claimed for the other.
+Homeless AG's who use the Homeless Shelter Standard Deduction are not eligible for the SUA and an additional shelter deduction.
+AG's with utility expenses for both occupied and unoccupied homes may only use the SUA for one home.
 The client chooses the one for which he uses the SUA.
+AGs with shelter expenses, such as rent and mortgage, for both occupied and unoccupied homes may use the obligations for both homes as a deduction.